What Is a Property Tax Assessment and How Does It Affect You?

-The timing of tax assessments can vary by jurisdiction, but they typically occur once each year or sometimes every other year.
-Some locations only do assessments when a property is changing ownership, but this is rare.
+The timing of tax assessments can vary by jurisdiction.
+They may occur once each year, or every other year, or sometimes every five years or more.
+Some locations require assessments when a property changes ownership.

 How Is a Property Assessed?

 Governments typically assess property by one of three methods: the replacement method, the sales comparison method, or—for business property—the income method.

 The replacement method, sometimes called the cost method, estimates how much it would cost to replace the property based on current rates for labor and materials.
 Reasonable depreciation is deducted and the value of the land upon which the structure sits is added on.

 The sales comparison method, also called the market approach, is based on sales figures of similar properties in the immediate area.
 The value is adjusted upward or downward depending on the assessed property's unique attributes or the lack of them.
 For example, the assessed value will increase if the assessed property has a swimming pool and comparable sales in the area don't share this feature.
 If the property doesn't have a pool but comparable sales do, the assessed value will decrease.